 Above an excellent aquacultured jade perch.

 Ausyfish can supply fry and fingerlings of Jade Perch, (Scortum Barcoo).
 Available from 43 Cents each.
-Click for prices.
+Click for full list of prices.

 Jade perch, originate from the Barcoo River in Central Australia.
 Ausyfish regularly collects wild fish, under permit, to use in a genetic improvement program.
 Our genetic improvement program has been ongoing, continuiously, for over 30 years.
 There are a number of "Scortum" species in Australia, however it has become apparent that only the one from the Barcoo River is suitable for the table.
 Other river systems have fish that look the same, (See picture below of a Scortum hillii from the Fitzroy/Dawson River Basin.) but are described by local people as "The Leathery Grunter."